 - City buses have even less cargo space per passenger than a Smart Fortwo.

 - No fifteen minute walks to and from a bus stop in the weather, possibly across busy highways, possibly carrying all your groceries or other cargo.
 In the car-centric United States, parking is often closer than a bus stop.

 - No hour waits for the next bus once you have finished your business, and no fifteen minute waits in the weather for a bus running behind schedule.

 - Buses don't run when you need them.
 For example, one city's buses don't run at night, on Saturday evenings, on Sundays, or on any of six annual holidays.
 They don't run on Saturdays at all in some parts of town.
 If you're among the one-third of American workers who work on weekends, especially service jobs at establishments open to the public, the taxi fare for that day can add up close to the bus fare for the whole rest of the week.

 - Passengers are almost free as long as there is enough space in a car.
 Parents appreciate this.

 - Not having to deal with bigoted cabbie banter.

 Some people choose to take a third option: bicycling.
 This too has its advantages and disadvantages.
 It has the weather problem to an even greater degree than the bus, but it has low waiting like a car.
 There are occasional problems with dead red traffic signals, especially in some states.
-Some fast food establishments have a policy of refusing service to a cyclist in the drive-thru lane, especially after the dining room has closed.
+Some fast food establishments have a policy of refusing service to a cyclist in the drive-thru lane, especially after the dining room has closed or during a pandemic.
 But check your city ordinances to see how you might contest this policy.
 In Fort Wayne, Indiana, for example, discrimination against cyclists would appear to violate section 74.34(A) of the city code: "Every person riding a bicycle upon a street shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle."

 - Citilink Fares